 Phase 1 – Identification – Qualitative Analysis

-- Pyrolysis Mass Spectroscopy (PYMS) and Liquid Chromatography Mass Spectroscopy (LCMS) to identify polymers, polymer additives (antioxidants, slip agents, stabilizers, etc) and unexpected organics.
+- Pyrolysis Mass Spectrometry (PYMS) and Liquid Chromatography Mass Spectrometry (LCMS) to identify polymers, polymer additives (antioxidants, slip agents, stabilizers, etc) and unexpected organics.

 - Fourier Transform Infrared Spectroscopy (FTIR) to aid in the interpretation of the PYMS results and to confirm the general class of the polymer.